Skip to content

 The Three Levers You Control

-Of these three, risk per trade has the most dramatic effect on ruin probability.
-Even small changes (1% → 2%) can multiply your risk of ruin by 5-10x.
+Of these three, risk per trade has the most dramatic effect.
+Even small changes (1% → 2%) can multiply your risk of ruin by 5-10×.

 What Your Results Mean